 Waste Worker Inclusion into the formal waste management system recognizes the value these workers bring to the local economy, particularly waste collection and recycling sectors, and supports their health and safety so they can sustain their livelihoods.

-KEY CONSIDERATIONS: Today, there are an estimated 15 million waste pickers who remove 15-20% of the world’s metropolitan waste.
+Today, there are an estimated 15 million waste pickers who remove 15-20% of the world’s metropolitan waste.

 Background and Objective

+In many developing and emerging economies, the informal and formal waste sectors are not effectively integrated, leading to inefficient collection and recycling processes, and a lack of transparency on waste supply chains.
+The outcome is less waste collected, less waste processed, and more waste leaked into nature.
 Informal waste pickers typically recover only high-value plastics, like those in milk jugs or water bottles.
 However, because soft plastic like chip bags and chocolate wrappers do not have a financial value, these networks do not have an incentive to intercept it from the environment.
 It is said that 26% of plastic is currently profitable to recycle.
 The remaining Low-value plastic (LVP) is indiscriminately dumped, often in nature.